 ||Nausea, dizziness, headaches, skin rashes

 Taking simple analgesics like Paracetamol or Ibuprofen will help to reduce the fever and muscle ache that can sometimes occur with the first outbreak.
 Furthermore, simple measures such as maintaining excellent hygiene, wearing cotton underwear and loose trousers will help to reduce the discomfort as well as duration of symptoms.
-Many patients find having lukewarm baths and placing an ice pack on the affected area can give a lot of relief for the itching and tingling sensation that can occur during an outbreak.
+We recommend having lukewarm baths and placing an ice pack on the affected area.
+This may provide relief for the itching and tingling sensation that can occur during an outbreak.